taishi-i/awesome-ChatGPT-repositories/README.md

  * [napari-chatgpt](https://github.com/royerlab/napari-chatgpt) - A napari plugin to process and analyse images with chatGPT!
  * [kaguya](https://github.com/ykdojo/kaguya) - A ChatGPT plugin that allows you to load and edit your local files in a controlled way, as well as run any Python, JavaScript, and bash script.
  * [chatgpt-widescreen](https://github.com/adamlui/chatgpt-widescreen) - 🖥️ Adds Widescreen + Fullscreen modes to ChatGPT for enhanced viewing.
+ * [chatgpt-infinity](https://github.com/adamlui/chatgpt-infinity) - ∞ Generate endless answers from all-knowing ChatGPT (in any language!)

 |Name|GitHub Stars|Language|License|